Nothing is Just...There

 You will learn that Black folx are nuanced, layered, and complex outside the single stories in which white voices are often centered.

-You will learn that every time one of our communities was destroyed, another Black settlement put their arms across the street grids that came to divide us and said, "Come home."
+You will learn that every time one of our communities was destroyed, another Black settlement put their arms across the street grids that grew to divide us and said, "Come home."

 You will learn that our story never started nor ended with enslavement and that we created cities within cities within cities.